raghavendraa779/fen-protocols/README.md

 - **Error:** Authentication failed 5 times.
 - **Fix:** Generated Personal Access Token (Classic) with 'repo' scope.
 - **Lesson:** Passwords are deprecated; Tokens are mandatory.

+Gate 1  : The VIM , where mouse is the enimy..